 Network Packet Loss Monitoring is an integral part of network monitoring.
 The key steps to understanding and fixing packet loss are measuring its existence accurately, pinpointing exactly what is causing the latency, and maintaining a healthy network.
 These tasks are accomplished with OpManager, the comprehensive network performance monitoring tool that ensures all your network devices are up and running 24/7.

-Factors that can cause network packet loss
+Causes of network packet loss

 Packet loss can be caused by any or a combination of the following: